UWA-IoT-training/MLBE-IoT/README.md

 ## Learning outcomes:
 At the end of this course participants should be able to:

-1. Assemble elements of a COTS system (microcontroller, camera/sensor and code).
+1. Assemble elements of a COTS IoT system (microcontroller, camera/sensor and code).
 2. Visualise data collected by the camera/ sensor on a suitable device.
 3. Store and edit their code on GIT.
 4. Present their learning journey.